apache/buildstream/doc/source/index.rst

 information on basic concepts, and a guide to the BuildStream command line interface.
 Later sections provide detailed information on BuildStream internals.

-If you are looking for information about how to install BuildStream, please refer to the `BuildStream website <https://buildstream.build>`_.

 .. toctree::
    :maxdepth: 1